 Office of AIDS

-The AIDS Drug Assistance Program (ADAP) helps ensure that people living with HIV and AIDS who are uninsured and under-insured have access to medication.
-The Office of AIDS (OA) works closely with the pharmacy benefits manager (PBM), to administer and manage ADAP for the clients served.
+The AIDS Drug Assistance Program (ADAP) helps ensure that people living with HIV and AIDS who are uninsured and under-insured have access to medication on the ADAP Formulary

-Local Health Jurisdictions (LHJs) each designate an ADAP coordinator to act as the primary contact for OA and the ADAP PBM contractor.
-The ADAP coordinator is responsible for reporting and disseminating ADAP-related information between OA and the ADAP PBM contractor to enrollment site contacts and enrollment workers.
-The ADAP coordinator is also responsible for: maintaining staffing coverage at ADAP sites in order to meet client enrollment and eligibility recertification needs, assisting with enrollment site visits, and ensuring enrollment sites are in compliance with ADAP guidelines and policies (PDF).
-Each LHJ is assigned OA staff to assist, see OA ADAP Staff Assignments by LHJ (PDF)for further information.
+Local Health Jurisdictions (LHJs) each designate an ADAP coordinator to act as the primary contact for OA and ADAP PBM/EBM contractors.
+The ADAP coordinator is responsible for reporting and disseminating ADAP-related information between OA and the ADAP PBMcontractors to enrollment site contacts and enrollment workers.
+The ADAP coordinator is also responsible for: maintaining staffing coverage at ADAP sites in order to meet client enrollment and eligibility recertification needs; assisting with enrollment site visits; and ensuring enrollment sites are in compliance with ADAP guidelines and policies.
+Each LHJ is assigned an OA ADAP Advisor to assist.
+See OA ADAP Staff Assignments by LHJs (PDF)for further information.

-ADAP enrollment sites must be approved and certified through the OA and the PBM.
-These sites (PDF) are limited to community-based non-profit organizations, clinics, medical providers, and case management services.
-For more information about enrollment sites in your area, please contact the LHJ coordinator (PDF) in your county.
+ADAP enrollment sites must be approved and certified through the OA.
+These sites (PDF) are limited to community-based non-profit organizations, clinics, medical providers, and case management service providers.
+For more information about ADAP enrollment sites in your area, please contact the local ADAP coordinator (PDF) in your county.
 Each enrollment site is assigned an OA ADAP Advisor to assist.
 See OA ADAP Staff Assignments by LHJs (PDF)for further information.

 Only certified enrollment/eligibility workers (EWs) can enroll clients into ADAP.
 New EWs must attend in-person training, and recertify annually through a web-based training.
-If your EW certification has lapsed and you need additional time until the next training, please contact your LHJ coordinator (PDF).
-For information regarding training schedules, or general enrollment questions, you can contact the PBM, Ramsell, at (888) 311-7632.
+If your EW certification has lapsed and you need additional time until the next training, please contact your local ADAP coordinator (PDF).
+For information regarding training schedules, or general enrollment questions, contact us at (844) 421-7050. .

-Currently, there are over 4,200 pharmaciesin the ADAP network.
+Currently, there are over 6,000 pharmacies in the ADAP pharmacy network.
 If your pharmacy is interested in joining the ADAP pharmacy network, or for more information, please contact Magellen Rx at (800) 424-5906 You must be a Medi-Cal pharmacy to qualify.
-For ADAP-related billing questions, please contact Ramsell, at (888) 311-7632, and ask to speak to a pharmacy technician.
+To locate a local pharmacy, please visit the Magellen Rx pharmacy locator tool here: https://cdph.magellanrx.com/member/publicPharmacylocator.

 Office of AIDS Home